Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Constructing CBF and CLF using SOS optimization

 \subsection{Alternating Algorithm}

-\afterReviewChangedBox{The solution of the SOS problem \cref{eq:sos_opt_prob} can be found by iteratively alternate between searching over one set of decision variables while keeping the others fixed, see \cite{TanPackard:04,schneeberger2023sos}.
+The solution of the SOS problem \cref{eq:sos_opt_prob} can be found by iteratively alternate between searching over one set of decision variables while keeping the others fixed, see \cite{TanPackard:04,schneeberger2023sos}.
 In this process, either constraint margins are minimized or the volume of $\mathcal X_s$ is maximized.
-The volume is approximated by the summation of traces of $Q_{B_i}$ in $B_i(x) = Z_{B,i}(x)^T Q_{B,i} Z_{B,i}(x)$, similar to the approach in \cite{WangHan:18,KunduGeng:19}.
+The volume is approximated by the summation of traces of the gram matrix $Q_{B_i}$ in $B_i(x) = Z_{B,i}(x)^\top Q_{B,i} Z_{B,i}(x)$, similar to the approach in \cite{WangHan:18,KunduGeng:19}.
 Such an alternating algorithm requires a feasible initialization of the decision variables that are kept fixed in the first iteration.
-This is achieved through an initialization procedure that starts with an initially empty region of interest and expands it until it encompasses the allowable set $\mathcal X_a$.
-For more details, we refer the reader to \cref{sec:supplementary_material}.}
+This is achieved through an initialization procedure that starts with an initially empty region of interest and expands it until it encompasses the allowable set $\mathcal X_a$. \ifthenelse{\boolean{shortversion}} { For more details, we refer the reader to the supplementary material in \cite{schneeberger2024advanced}. }{ For more details, we refer the reader to the supplementary material of this paper. }